-Karen Brown, Creative Director, oversees design, presentation, aesthetic, and creative development of the organization’s materials and brands.
-An award-winning designer, her work has been included in the Smithsonian Institution and Cooper-Hewitt National Design Museum, and featured in The New York Times, Architectural Digest, TODAY on NBC, and dozens of other popular and technical publications and shows.
-She has lectured on design and environmental topics throughout the world, and spoken on behalf of the Center for Ecoliteracy at the Interactive Dialogue on Harmony with Nature at the United Nations.
-She comes from a family of growers, makers, and inventors who provided her with a garden, a glider flight, and a visit on a military submarine, all before the age of five.
+Karen Brown, Creative Director, oversees design and creative development of the organization’s resources and brands.
+An award-winning designer, her work has been included in the Smithsonian Institution and Cooper-Hewitt National Design Museum, and featured in The New York Times, Architectural Digest, TODAY on NBC, and dozens of other popular and technical media.
+She has lectured on design and environmental topics in many countries, and spoken on behalf of the Center for Ecoliteracy at the United Nations.
+She comes from a family of growers, makers, and inventors who provided her with a garden, glider flights, and a visit on a military submarine, all before the age of five.

 Jim Koulias, Deputy Director of Finance and Operations, manages finances and oversees the administration team, project management, and assessment, for the range of activities at the organization.
 He manages the Center for Ecoliteracy’s use of technology and website properties.
 He began his professional life as an educator, then moved into project management in the fields of animation, documentary filmmaking, web communications, and global operations before joining the Center for Ecoliteracy.
 He has lived abroad in Mexico, Japan, and France, becoming fluent in each language, and indulging thoroughly in the food and culture of each country.